unmrds/cc-content-platform/README.md

 ![Platform components](graphics/platform_diagram.png)

-These platforms are accessible over the web on the host that RDS maintains at:
+During workshops and on a temporary basis these platforms are accessible over the web on the host that RDS maintains at:

 For the *Playground*\
 Jupyter Notebook: [http://cc.unmrds.net:8888](http://cc.unmrds.net:8888)\